Waving Goodbye to the Big Red Hand

 While public support for Dirt City :: Dream City as a whole was strong, Ripp’d Off & Red was a particularly resonant piece for the community.
 In recognition of its impact, the City of Edmonton purchased the artwork in order to keep it installed in the area after the temporary Dirt City :: Dream City project concluded.

 Over the past eight years, the Edmonton Arts Council’s Public Art Conservation team has done maintenance to increase the lifespan of the artwork.
 Though originally created as a transitory piece, EAC has addressed coatings, drainage, sealants, and structural reinforcements as part of the regular maintenance of the City’s collection.
-However, the staff has now determined that repair and reconstruction are no longer feasible, both from an aesthetic and structural perspective.
-For public safety, a fence has been constructed around the artwork, and it is scheduled to be removed from the site later this month.
+However, the staff determined that repair and reconstruction were no longer feasible, both from an aesthetic and structural perspective.
+For public safety, a fence was constructed around the artwork, and it was removed from the site in late October of 2020.

-Artist Nickelas Johnson kindly provided YEGarts the following reflection about the project:
+Artist Nickelas Johnson provided the following reflection about the project:

 The on-site installation proved to be a moving and inspiring experience.
 There was a constant flow of welcome interruptions from folks on the street inquiring about the sculpture and telling me what it meant to them.
 One houseless fellow named Crusty spent the day silently observing the installation, then approached and volunteered to protect the tarped-in sculpture overnight until it received its protective coating of paint.
 We arrived the next morning to find Crusty smiling triumphantly beside the sculpture, proud to have protected it from the elements or interference.
 We shared a breakfast cradled in the palm of the hand.